tphillips/MeshMqtt/README.md

 - `--meshtastic-mqtt-root-topic` : Root topic as set in meshtastic MQTT settings (required)
 - `--channel` : Meshtastic Channel Number.
 Defaults to 1!!
 (Your first manually added channel, not LongFast)
 - `--body` : Message body (required)
+- `--repeat-interval` : Repeat the message every x seconds.
+Default no repeat

+The `--repeat-interval` setting is useful for range testing, for example.

 ## Requirements
 - .NET 8 SDK or newer